 World

 One way we can modify the behavior of our streams is by inserting manipulators into them.
-Most manipulators modify the behavior of the stream for the remainder of its life.
+We insert manipulators into streams using the <<

 The standard library comes with a range of manipulators.
 The most common ones are listed below